Croquettelunchers/Portfolio/Megan.md

 > Most of the code was done using visual scripting in **Unity**.

 ## Technical features:
-> Here are some of the interresting technical features in the game.
+> Here are some of the interresting features in the game.

 ### Pooling
 Megan's trail rendering is composed of pooled objects to avoid the unnecessary CPU burden of repeatedly creating and destroying lots of objects.
 Here is how I approached the feature:
-1. A Parent Gameobject hosts the trail mimics
+1. A Parent Gameobject hosts the Trail Mimics
 2. A Trail Function sends Events to the Trail Mimics
-3. The system runs on a shared FINISH ME HERE

 As long as the Trail Function is present in the desired state of the state machine, the trails will spawn
+> Mine is on the root state because I'm a maniac and I should be stopped.

-Monobehaviors, visual script machines in my case, on the Trail Mimics manage the effect
+Monobehaviors, visual script machines in my case, on the Trail Mimics receive the event and manage how the effect looks and occur

 the effect can easily be restyled by simply changing the effect bloc.

-The objects themselves arent deactivated, to allow direct targetting, their renderer is disabled instead.
+The objects themselves arent deactivated, to allow direct referencing, their renderer is disabled instead.